kamiljanek/MatchingGame-WORDS/README.md

 - [@kamiljanek](https://github.com/kamiljanek)

-I always loved brain teasers.
-Programming is a constant brain teaser.
-Why don't doing something that you really like and at the same time made your life easier?

 I will be really glad if you will learn something from this project.
 Feel free to read, copy and share the code.